2021 Rastaban Pinot Noir

 A dazzling, full-bodied Pinot Noir with robust notes of wild strawberries, cherry cola, and red currants, with a concentrated Luxardo cherry and pomegranate syrup finish.

-Comprised of 3 clones of pinot noir grapes from our very own Brooks Estate vineyard located in the Eola-Amity Hills.
-These clones are Pommard, 115, and 777.
-The vines were planted between 1973 and 1979 in volcanic basalt-nekia soil.
+Comprised of 3 clones of Pinot Noir grapes from our very own Brooks Estate vineyard located in the Eola-Amity Hills.
+These clones are Pommard, 115, and 777, planted in volcanic basalt-nekia soil.
 Brooks Estate Vineyard is farmed biodynamic.

 Flavor Notes